 Here are additional ideas for great real estate videos you can create:

-These examples can be uploaded to video-sharing websites, like YouTube and on social media.
+These examples can be uploaded to video-sharing websites, like YouTube, YouTube Shorts, and social media.
 Real estate agents can turn these video ideas into less demanding forms of content, like blog posts, podcasts, infographics, reviews, ebooks, or images.
 As long as you’re making your content engaging and unique, you’ll have a higher chance of attracting new leads.

 Search engine optimization is incredibly important in ensuring your video listing is seen because it goes beyond what you think your potential clients want.
 You’ll have to conduct research for your properties, and Google is a great place to start.